tjense25/pep-seq-pipeline/biological_significance/dallon_analysis.markdown

 ## data:

-I scraped [this data] from Figure 23 of Emma Dallon's master's thesis.
+I scraped [this data](../biological_significance/dallons_peptides.csv) from Figure 23 of Emma Dallon's master's thesis.
+Bellow are some annotations for the data:

 A3 was a non-toxic peptide.